maelfabien/maelfabien.github.io/_pages/blog.md

 # Latest Articles

+[How do Neural Networks learn?](https://maelfabien.github.io/deeplearning/feed/) : Dive into feedforward process and back-propagation.

+[Activation functions in DL](https://maelfabien.github.io/deeplearning/act/) : An overview of the different activation functions in Deep Learning, how to implement them in Python, their advantages and disadvantages.

 [Build a language recognition app from scratch](https://maelfabien.github.io/machinelearning/HMM_3/) : HMMs and Viterbi decoding algorithm can be used to recognize the language of a text.
 Let's implement this from scratch !

 [Basics of Time Series Forecasting](https://maelfabien.github.io/statistics/TimeSeries3/) : An introduction to time series forecasting with visual examples and code.